 Students are expected to maintain the highest level of honesty and integrity in all their academic pursuits and are encouraged to review the MMA website regarding our policy.
-You can find the Student Honor Code of Conduct and Responsibilities <a href="https://example.com/here-to-separate-to-se
+You can find the Student Honor Code of Conduct and Responsibilities here.